 9/23/2018 9:30am pedestrian 48 y.o. male Dana Machado was killed when a driver drove onto the sidewalk where the victim was walking his dog.
 Police arrested driver Richard Cruz on susp of DUI and are awaiting tox results.

-12/1/2017 ~ 1:30pm A SB driver 19th Ave near Broadway, Phoenix for unknown reasons crossed over NB lanes and up on the sidewalk, killing 13 y.o.
+12/1/2017 ~ 1:30pm A SB driver 19th Ave near Broadway, Phoenix while speeding and illegally passing vehicles (i.e. driving SB in NB lanes), lost control and drove up on the sidewalk, killing 13 y.o.
 Cordell Gooch

 Police say there were “early indications that the driver showed signs of impairment”

 A driver drove up on the sidewalk and killed a woman and injured her child near 41st St and Jomax, Phoenix.

 Police describe the incident as murder, and a ‘random act of violence’.
 Quite.

 [ 1/29/2018 City of Tempe is considering changing cyclist right-of-way rules.
 This is potentially very involved and intricate.
 See both below, and also see letter and replies from Councilman Keating sent as CAZBike ]

 [ 11/24 Updates on this shocking crosswalk fatality continue to ooze out from Tempe police, as the grieving family of Xiaoying Wen came to Tempe from China seeking answers; “Tempe police said both had the green light, but Wen failed to yield, and Tempe city law dictates that bicyclists must yield to motorists”.
 See below for this bad local law.
 LAB Bike Friendly GOLD? ]